-Arapahoe County contracts with a professional lobbyist for state advocacy activities.
-The director of the commissioners' office coordinates federal and state intergovernmental relations, in partnership with the director of human services, the county attorney, the director of community resources, and the director of public works and development.
+Arapahoe County contracts with Romberg & Associates for state advocacy activities and the director of human services, the county attorney, the director of community resources, director of public works and the director of communication and administrative services serve as staff liaisons for federal and state government relations.

 As a member of Colorado Counties, Inc. and the National Association of Counties, Arapahoe County relies on those organization's advocacy team to provide reliable information on legislative issues and their impact on Colorado's counties and their residents.
-The county also relies on regional associations and other national organizations to advocate for specific issues of shared local interest.
+The county also relies on regional associations and other national organizations to advocate for specific issues of local interest.